roebel/pysndfile/README.md

 The implementation is based on a slightly modified version of the header sndfile.hh that is distributed with libsndfile.
 The only modification is the addition of a methode querying the seekable state of the open Sndfile.

+## Installation

+pysndfile requires availability of libsndfile [http://www.mega-nerd.com/libsndfile/](http://www.mega-nerd.com/libsndfile/).

+If the libsndfile (header and library) is not installed in the default compiler search path you have to specify the library and include directories to be added to this search paths.
+For this you can use either the command line options --sndfile-libdir and --sndfile-incdir that are available for the build_ext command or specify these two parameters in the setup.cfg file.

+Besides this the setup is pretty standard.
+Note, that the cython source _pysndfile.pyx will be compiled with cython only if cython is installed.

 ## Documentation

 Please see full documentation [here](https://pysndfile.readthedocs.io/)